brian-team/brian2modelfitting/docs_sphinx/introduction/tutorial_sbi.rst

 faster to compute on the GPU.

-For this case, we use the YuleNet, a convolutional neural network, proposed in the paper by Rodrigues and Gramfort 2020, titled *Learning summary features of time series for likelihood free inference*, preprint available at: https://arxiv.org/abs/2012.02807.
+For this case, we use the YuleNet, a convolutional neural network, proposed in [Rodrigues2020]_.
 The authors outline impresive results where the automatic feature extraction by using the YuleNet is capable of outperforming carefully hand-crafted features.

 .. code:: python